Verifying the existence of maximum likelihood estimates for generalized linear models: Nonexistence in generalized linear models

 However, we still need to verify what happens if we cannot find a linear combination $z_{i}$ satisfying both of the conditions stated in part (b).
 This part requires slightly more work.
 If $z_{i}\ge0$ for all $i$, for example, all three terms in \eqref{eq:IG-diff} go to zero for $k\rightarrow\infty$\textemdash a result that is not in itself all that informative.
-Likewise, if we consider what happens when $z_{i}$ may be less than zero for $y_{i}>0$, the first and third terms could potentially head toward $+\infty$ while the second term heads toward $-\infty$.
-In all of these seemingly ambiguous scenarios, we can use {L'H\^opital's} rule to clarify that $dl(\beta+k\gamma)/dk<0$ for sufficiently large $k$, indicating that the pseudo-log-likelihood function always eventually decreases in the direction associated with $\gamma.$ $\blacksquare$ {}
+Likewise, if we consider what happens when $z_{i}$ may be less than zero for $y_{i}>0$, the first and third terms could potentially head toward $+\infty$, while the second term heads toward $-\infty$.
+In all of these seemingly ambiguous scenarios, we can use L'H\^{o}pital's rule to clarify that $dl(\beta+k\gamma)/dk<0$ for sufficiently large $k$, indicating that the pseudo-likelihood function will always eventually decrease in the direction associated with $\gamma.$ {}$\blacksquare$ {}

-To our knowledge, we are the first to study the general circumstances under which estimates from Gamma PML and Inverse Gaussian PML exist.\footnote{Even \citet{wedderburn_existence_1976}, in his original derivation of a sufficient condition for the existence of GLM estimates, specifically avoids commenting on what conditions would be needed for Gamma estimates to exist if the dependent variable is allowed to be zero.} That these estimators have not been specifically looked at in this context is perhaps not all that surprising, since these models have not traditionally been used with zeroes and since the increase in popularity of PML estimation in applied work has only occurred relatively recently.
-Indeed, thanks to contributions such as \citet{manning_estimating_2001}, \citet{santos_silva_log_2006}, and \citet{head_gravity_2014}, the main context in which researchers will likely be familiar with Gamma PML is in settings where zeroes are common, such as data for international trade flows and healthcare costs.
+To our knowledge, we are the first to study the general circumstances under which estimates from gamma PML and inverse Gaussian PML exist.\footnote{Even \citet{wedderburn_existence_1976}, in his original derivation of a sufficient condition for the existence of GLM estimates, specifically avoids commenting on what conditions would be needed for gamma estimates to exist if the dependent variable is allowed to be zero.} That these estimators have not been specifically looked at in this context is perhaps not all that surprising, since these models have not traditionally been used with zeroes and since the increase in popularity of PML estimation in applied work has only occurred relatively recently.
+Indeed, thanks to contributions such as \citet{manning_estimating_2001}, \citet{santos_silva_log_2006}, and \citet{head_gravity_2014}, the main context in which researchers will likely be familiar with gamma PML is in settings where zeroes are common, such as data for international trade flows and health care costs.
 Inverse Gaussian PML is also sometimes considered for these types of applications (see \citealp{egger_glm_2015}) but is significantly less popular, likely because it is more difficult to work with numerically.